Astrid Klein

 Astrid Klein (born 1951) is a German contemporary artist.
 Klein works in a variety of mediums including drawing, painting, text, photography and installation and sculpture.

 Biography

 Astrid Klein studied at the Academy of Art and Design in Cologne Köln International School of Design from 1973 to 1977.
 In 1986 she was visiting professor at the University of Fine Arts in Hamburg, and from 1993 to 2017 she was professor of fine arts at the Academy of Visual Arts in Leipzig.

 The artist has received a variety of awards including the Käthe Kollwitz Prize in 1997 and the Cologne Fine Art Award in 2001.

 Astrid Klein is married to Don Nikos Marquis Araldi of Piadena.
+The artist lives and works in Cologne, Germany and Recanati, Italy.

 Work

 Astrid Klein first became known in the 1970s for her large-format, black-and-white ‘photoworks’ [Fotoarbeiten] and expansive installations, created in a complex process that involves combining found images and textual material with painted and drawn elements.
 Klein's art is noted for its intellectual acuity, emotional intensity and cool aesthetic.
 Developed over more than four decades of artistic practice, her oeuvre also encompasses paintings in black and white, collages, neon sculptures, mirror works, transparencies and early text-based images [Schriftbilder].
 The relationship between image and text is a persistent theme and source of inspiration in Klein's work, and is also explored in the neon sculptures she began making in 1991.
 These intricate structures consist of neon tubes imprinted with text fragments from literary and philosophical sources.
 While their linear forms are reminiscent of drawings, the neon pieces also extend the principle of collage into the third dimension.
 With these works, Klein enquires into the nature of the real and highlights the discrepancy that exists between appearance and reality.

 Astrid Klein adopts the same deconstructive approach, informed by psychoanalysis, feminism and linguistics, in her work in other media.
 For example, her White Paintings [Weiße Bilder] (1988–93) – images rendered in white on white – serve to make the invisible visible.
 But no matter what medium she selects, Klein always centres her work around the viewer, as her primary concern is to create a space for reflection and critical engagement between the viewer and the picture or sculpture.

 Through her art, Klein seeks not only to visualise and undermine dominant power structures and representational mechanisms, but also to dismantle them and to destabilise conventional imagery.
 Her compelling works often prompt a surprising moment of reflection, encouraging viewers to think about their own social constructs and ways of being in the world.
 Purity and elegance are coupled with a seismographic sensitivity for critical contemporary issues, such as the role of women in society or notions of success and failure, as well as broader themes of remembering and forgetting, time and transience.
 Reflecting her wide-ranging interests in literature, film, philosophy, perception theory and neuroscience, Klein's artworks open up aesthetic and intellectual realms for viewers to experience and explore.